 Mindful eating is all about bringing nonjudgmental awareness to your choices and experiences with eating.
 Nonjudgment is essential because it provides a more objective understanding of what happened and why.

-Dr. Camerin Ross, one of the two therapists at our upcoming Mindful Eating for Emotional Eating and Binge Eating Retreat, suggests writing about an overeating or binge eating episode and identifying the “voices” that show up during an emotional eating or binge eating episode.
+During our Mindful Eating for Emotional Eating and Binge Eating Retreats, we work on identifying the “voices” that show up during an emotional eating or binge eating episode.
 Nonjudgmentally recognizing how your Restrictive Eating, Overeating, and Binge Eating voices drive the cycle affords you the opportunity to cultivate your Self-Care Voice.
 (Read through this sample script to see how this works.)